Carpso/CarpsoApp/README.md

         ```
         NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY
         ```
         This key is **ABSOLUTELY ESSENTIAL** for all map functionalities.
 If maps are not loading or you see errors like `InvalidKeyMapError`, `ApiNotActivatedMapError`, `MissingKeyMapError`, or `RefererNotAllowedMapError`, it is **highly likely** due to an issue with this key or its configuration.
+These errors are usually **NOT** due to a bug in the application code itself but rather problems with the API key setup in the Google Cloud Console.
 Please follow these steps meticulously:

         *   **Obtain/Verify Key:** Go to the [Google Cloud Console](https://console.cloud.google.com/).
         *   **Project Selection:** Ensure you have selected the correct Google Cloud Project.